All five collaborating institutions are internationally recognised leaders in different aspects of the food security agenda.

 ECI has an internationally-recognised track record in food systems research, with special emphasis on the interactions with environmental change.
 Key strengths include using a food systems lens to research food security issues, and developing research partnerships with a wide range of stakeholders including business, policy, development agencies, NGOs and academia at large.
 It also has expertise in managing consortia, in levering additional funding after start-up investment; and innovation in engagement (e.g. UKCIP ).
 The group run an MSc elective module on food systems for the School of Geography and the Environment.

-In the form of its Global Research Priorities (GRP) programme, the University of Warwick has identified a number of ‘grand challenges’ which currently confront our global society; ‘food’ is one of the challenges http://www2.warwick.ac.uk/research/priorities/foodsecurity.
+In its Global Research Priorities (GRP) programme, the University of Warwick has identified a number of grand challenges which confront our global society; ‘food’ is one of these challenges

 Current research themes around food include: food policy and insecurity at the household level; the potential for decision-based modelling to provide a basis for graphical modelling of the complex inter-relationships involved in food security; diet and health; the influence of Brazil in remaking the international politics of food and energy security and using participatory theatre and arts events to offer innovative ways for generating new understanding of global food systems.
 With regards to food production, the School of Life Sciences has considerable expertise in plant and crop science and in the epidemiology of diseases of livestock.